SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 you'd expect an answer of $5,
 and you'd fix the conflict by reading the total before you started adding to the budget.
-However, if wanted the updated total, you'd expect an answer of $320, and you'd fix the conflict by waiting for the total to be updated
+However, if you wanted the updated total, you'd expect an answer of $320, and you'd fix the conflict by waiting for the total to be updated